Skip to main content

 Students are required to register for MDP in the first semester they are accepted.
 Otherwise, they forfeit their right to register.

-(3) Students who did not take courses from the MDP for two consecutive semesters will be dismissed from the MDP.
-Students in such situation can apply to MDP again provided that they meet the application conditions.
+(2) Students who do not take any courses from the Minor Degree Program for two consecutive semesters will also be dismissed from the program.
+However, such students may reapply to the Minor Degree Program if they meet the application requirements.

 MDP is a certificate program independent of the registered major program of the student.
 This certificate does not replace a diploma.
 Only a certificate is given to the graduate student.
 Students who have completed the MDP cannot have the rights and authorizations granted with associate and undergraduate degrees in the field of the MDP.